Chris-moreton12/Peak-Walks/README.md

 ![Navigation Bar](assets/images/features/header.png)
 ![Navigation Bar](assets/images/features/mobile-header.png)

 > Navigation Bar developed using Flex and bootstrap container, navigation bar contains three links to the right of the title, the title and the walk navigation element both link back to the index.html home page.
 The first image is the standard desktop navigation bar.
-THe second image is the navigation bar viewed on a mobile device.
+The second image is the navigation bar viewed on a mobile device.

 #### Background Section
 ![Background Section](assets/images/features/background-section.png)

 > Image section with 3 flip cards, the front of the flip cards showcase locations in the Peak District with ratings similar to that of trump cards.
-The back of the flip cards show an active google maps review of the location using i-frame.
+The back of the flip cards show an active google maps view of the location using i-frame.

 #### Footer
 ![Footer](assets/images/features/footer.png)